 This meeting is now a matter of history.
-It was conducted in the Bennetts Spring State Park, twelve miles west of Lebanon, August 20-29.
+It was conducted in the Bennetts Spring State Park. twelve miles west of Lebanon, August 20-29.
 The attendance was fair, exceeding that of 1936, we think.
-Brethren were in attendance, from Deming, New Mexico; Amarillo, San Antonio, Waco, the joy lying before him, endured the cross, hav- and Wichita Falls, Texas; Davis, Sulphur, Wilson, and Washington, Okla.; Bloomington, Harrodsburg, Indiana; Ottumwa, Iowa; Shreveport, La.; Vanzant, Iberia, Competition, Grove Springs, Phillipsburg, and Lebanon, Missouri.
+Brethren were in attendance, from Deming, New Mexico; Amarillo, San Antonio, Waco, and Wichita Falls, Texas; Davis, Sulphur, Wilson, and Washington, Okla.; Bloomington, Harrodsburg, Indiana; Ottumwa, Iowa; Shreveport, La.; Vanzant, Iberia, Competition, Grove Springs, Phillipsburg, and Lebanon, Missouri.
 Preachers in attendance were, Wm.
 Freeman Jones, Fred Kirbo, Clovis Cook, Orval Johnson, Burley F. Black, Albert LaRew, H. E. Robertson, Chester King, Homer A. Gay, W. H. Hilton, and Homer L. King.